cheerfulstoic/ascii_press/README.md

 syncer.sync(adoc_file_paths)
 ```

-See the [API documentation](http://www.rubydoc.info/github/cheerfulstoic/ascii_press/master) for moder details on arguments and options
+See the [API documentation](http://www.rubydoc.info/github/cheerfulstoic/ascii_press/master) for more details on arguments and options

 ## Contributing